 B2B requires Account-Based Everything.

 The nature of B2B buying and selling demands a different process, as it always has.
-In many cases, the buyer is never a single person.
+In many cases, a buyer is never a single person.
 He or she is almost always part of a buying team.
 The bigger the deal, the more people, departments, and disciplines get involved.
 Up to 17 people influence the typical enterprise purchase (up from 10 people in 2011) according to IDG.
 Each of these people has a different motivation, a different pain point, and is rewarded differently.

 It’s due time to realize that we’re really selling to an account – not just a lead.
 To support selling into a large account effectively, it’s critical that your team understands how each individual fits into the larger account and has a sense of the relationships, influences, and connections that bind them together.
 Your marketing team needs to understand the context of the account relationship to decide how to interact with any new person that comes into the system.
 Your customer success team needs to systematically expand the depth and breadth of relationships across client accounts to cross-sell and retain happy customers.